 Increasingly the sustainability challenges we face require collaborations and efforts that transcend traditional scholarship.
 We have a number of projects and collaborations that fit this category, some of which are described below.

 Possibly is a short format radioshow/podcast that tackles practical questions about sustainability science.
 Possibly was conceived by Stephen Porder, Megan Hall (a longtime NPR reporter and freelance journalist) and author/reporter Nancy Pick.
-Megan serves as the host, Juliana Merullo and Janek Schaller are our senior reporters, and Stephen serves as the executive producer along with Torey Malatia (of This American Life fame, now the head of The Public’s Radio).
+Megan serves as the host and Producer, Nat Hardy as our Managing Producer, and Stephen serves as the executive producer.
 Brown University students make up the reporting team, many of whom have taken Megan’s class “Podcasting for the common good”.

 When I started my career, the idea that corporations or governments would have a “chief sustainability officer” was not a thing.
 But over the past 20 years, that role has grown.
 At first these were mostly symbolic jobs, a bit of greenwashing perhaps, and an acknowledgment that “we ought to do something”.
 But in truth not too much, and certainly not if it was too costly.